mahajanankur/motifer/README.md

 ```

 ## Usage
 The recommended way to use `motifer` is to create a logger.
-The simplest way to do this is using `LoggerBuilder`.
+The simplest way to do this is using `LoggerFactory`.

 Initialize the LoggerFactory object once and use it in different js files.
 ``` js